e-n-f/piano-diary/README.md

 * Jesus Christ superstar : a rock opera
 * Vocal selections from Annie
 * The Themes of 007 : James Bond's greatest hits [piano, vocal, chords.]

+## 2014-07-27

+Musical revelation: Rubber Duckie from Sesame Street is almost the same song as Everyone Says I Love You from the Marx Bros' Horse Feathers!

 ## 2014-08-05